Obscuretone/obscuretone.github.io/public/posts/en/politics_not_strongly_typed.md

 That last field matters.

-Politics is not just what the party says it is.
-It is what voters, organizers, institutions, and opponents understand the label to mean in that place at that time.
+Politics includes what voters, organizers, institutions, and opponents understand the label to mean in that place at that time.

 Argyle 2003 makes that obvious because the national abstraction collapses almost immediately.